-We are now almost three quarters of the way to our target number of signups so we can bring Full Fibre to Froyle!
-Thank you to those who have committed their vouchers to this community scheme.
+We are now over 95% of the way to our target number of signups so we can bring Full Fibre to Froyle!
+Thank you to those who have committed their Government-provided broadband vouchers to our community scheme.

-But we need your help - please talk to your friends and neighbours in the village, we need more households to join so we can get over the finishing line!
+But we need your help to get over the finishing line - please talk to your friends and neighbours in the village, we need a few more households to join to get there!
 You can join here.

 Up to 1000 Mbps gigabit broadband, 30x or more speed than currently.

 Futuristic full fibre connections are not affected by rain, wind or radio interference.